 Mark 5:39 New King James Version (NKJV)39 When He came in, He said to them, “Why make this commotion and weep?
 The child is not dead, but sleeping.”

-Burden is no longer on you
+The burden is no longer on you

 Here is a real-life example of how the prayer of faith applies to us daily.
 A few years ago I found myself completely burned out in ministry.
 I had never realised how draining it can all be.
 We were exactly where God wanted us to be, but instead of playing my part, I was starting to try to play his part as well.

 When I realised I was starting to crawl into a place of depression due to how much I was broken at the suffering that I was seeing others go through across the world, I sought his counsel.
 I was desperate for that prayer of faith to strengthen me.

-His response is one that I will never forget.
+God’s response is one that I will never forget.
 It was simply, “You are not God!”
 It shook me to the core because all along I had not realised that this is what I had been doing.

 Matthew 11:28 New King James Version (NKJV)28 Come to Me, all you who labor and are heavy laden, and I will give you rest.